 Verizon Codes for iPhone

 There’s a lot more to your iPhone’s dialler screen than just entering phone numbers and hitting the green call button.
-It’s not very obvious, but there are hidden dialer codes, including shortcodes, star codes, pound codes, and service codes, have been around for a while that you can enter on the dialer to find out information about your device, help troubleshoot issues, and mask outgoing calls, to name just a few things.
+It’s not very obvious, but there are hidden dialer codes, including shortcodes, star codes, pound codes, and service codes, that have been around for a while that you can enter on the dialer to find out information about your device, help troubleshoot issues, and mask outgoing calls, to name just a few things.

 They are a combination of different technologies or protocols, such as Unstructured Supplementary Service Data (USSD), manufacturer-defined MMI (man-machine interface), and supplementary service (SS) codes.
 Either the carrier or the manufacturer will program these in.
 While some codes have stopped working, newer ones have appeared.
 Others only work on particular carriers and/or specific iPhone models (GSM vs. CDMA).
-There are some sites and chain emails that list too-good-to-be-true codes, such as dialling *3370# to unlock hidden battery reserves.
+There are some sites and chain emails that list too-good-to-be-true codes, such as dialing *3370# to unlock hidden battery reserves.

 Verizon USSD Codes for Android

 USSD codes are a simple and handy way to get information about your GSM sim and mobile.
 Being an Android mobile user I know the benefits of USSD code Android.
-These codes can give information like when you buy an android phone, your IMEI number, and much more.
+These codes can give information like when you buy an Android phone, your IMEI number, and much more.
 Here are some USSD codes for Android, we hope you find these helpful.